Valdorff/rp-thoughts/vote_text_drafts/rpip-30.md

 > - Against
 > - Abstain

-This vote aims to align RPL reward spend with supplying rETH.
+This vote aims to align RPL reward spend with rETH capacity created.

 ### Summary
 - RPL rewards will scale differently, with a focus on aligning RPL rewards with supplying rETH